Software Engineer Salary Negotiation: How To Negotiate A Software Engineer Job Offer

 Be Realistic by Doing Your Research

 Software engineering pays very well, but it’s important to be realistic about what compensation is possible for the specific SDE job offer you received.
 Conduct research on what’s included in your total compensation and what the company pays for its software engineering role so you know what to expect and ensure you only push for compensation that the company can realistically provide.
-For example, the entry level software engineer salary would be different at a start-up or non-tech company compared to a Google software engineer salary, Apple software engineer salary, or Microsoft software engineer salary.
+For example, the entry level software engineer salary would be different at a start-up or non-tech company compared to what you’d see at a larger tech company such as a Google software engineer salary, Apple software engineer salary, Amazon software engineer salary, or Microsoft software engineer salary.

 The Bottom Line